Skip to main content

 • demonstrate cognitive skills, including critical evaluation and analytical investigation

-• make presentations and engage in critical discussion.
+• engage in critical discussion.